worldline/angular-training/docs/src/typescript/README.md

 #### Fields

 `x`, `y` and `z` are fields declarations, they create public writeable properties on the class.
 As with other locations, the type annotation is optional, but will be an implicit *any* if not specified.
 Fields can have *initilizers* like `z`.
-Theses will run automatically when the class is instantiated.
+These will run automatically when the class is instantiated.
 Just like with `const`, `let`, and `var`, the initializer of a class property will be used to infer its type.
 Here this means that, even though it isn't explicitly written that `z` is of type `number`, the TypeScript compiler infers it from the fact that `0` was passed to `z`.
 Fields may be prefixed with the `readonly` modifier.
 This prevents assignments to the field outside of the constructor.

 #### Constructors